 Majority supported establishing a holistic view of the required future net zero arrangements of the technical and commercial arrangements for connecting new and operating existing and new generators.

-Some respondents did not comment on possible consequences of defining Type 1 and Type 2 LEEMPS because they felt that enough information had not been provided to help them determine this.
+Some respondents did not comment on possible consequences of defining Type 1 LEEMPS (ie those existing LEEMPS who would not be affected by the change as there is no retrospectivity) and Type 2 LEEMPS (ie future LEEMPS caught under the proposed requirements of between 10 – 100MW who would also be in the BM) because they felt that enough information had not been provided to help them determine this.

 Some respondents expressed that the solutions had not been fully developed.

-One respondent suggested fully considering the baseline and the reasons why the differences between the network areas exist - to establish both defect and benefits of harmonisation and quantitative analysis.
+One respondent suggested fully considering the baseline and the reasons why the regional differences between the respective Transmission network areas exist - to establish both defect and benefits of harmonisation and quantitative analysis.

 A respondent advised that a holistic review is already being taken forward by the Open Networks project and continuing with GC0117 could result in duplication of effort and recommendations contrary to proposals under Open Networks.

-Some respondents felt that if this modification must proceed, it should be in sync with the net zero approach.

 Post Workgroup Consultation Discussions